priimak/ssltk/README.md

 days cert is valid for (default value is 5 years) and a Common Name (CN).
 For self signed certs default value of CN is "`localhost`".
 No default CN is provided for CA certs.

+* When creating certificates signed with CA certs Subject Alt Names section will be created with just one DNS entry containing provided CN value.